radicle-dev/radicle-upstream/docs/development.md

 perform notarization locally on Apple hardware.

 For this we need:
-  - a paid Apple developer account registered to Monadic
+  - a paid Apple developer account
   - an Apple ID token for allowing the notarization script to run on behalf of our developer account
     - [Account Manage][ma] -> APP-SPECIFIC PASSWORDS -> Generate password…
   - a valid "Developer ID Application" certificate
     - [Certificates Add][ca] -> Developer ID Application
-      **Note:** this can only be created via the company account holder

 Once you've created the _Developer ID Application_ certificate, download it locally and add it to your keychain by double clicking on the file.